This is Harry Langenbacher's

 barely hanging on to the rock, and needs repair/replacement of the screws and

-anchors.
+anchors (but it went missing before it was repaired).
 If you find a container that needs a book, please let me know what kind

 of container it is, so we will know what size book it needs.
 Photographs are